danielnuriyev/engineering-blog/data-platform.md

 To build the platform we need:
 - **version control:** GitHub is the default unless you have reasons to prefer other git providers or alternatives.
 - **orchestration:** Dagster.
 The alternative Argo, Airflow, Prefect are worse for data pipelines in my opinion but do your research.
 - **query engine:** depends on the cloud.
-Snowflake and Spark/Databricks are cross cloud.
-Spark andTrino are options for local development, can be deployed to any cloud but then you are responsible for it.
+Snowflake, Spark/Databricks, Starburst are cross cloud.
+Spark and Trino are options for local development, can be deployed to any cloud but then you are responsible for it.
 Trino exists in AWS as Athena.
 - **IaC:** pulumi is cross cloud + can deploy code to a local k8s cluster.
 - **OS:** your development, testing and production environments should be the same.
 Most likely you'll use docker with some Linux flavor.
 - **shell languge:** zsh has more programming and interactive features and is the standard on Mac.